microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Navigation.md

 Eye Tracking allows you to directly dive into exactly the parts that you're interested in and once zoomed in, you can smoothly follow the course of a street to explore your neighborhood!
 This is not only useful for exploring geographical maps, but also to checking out details in photographs, data visualizations or even live-streamed medical imagery.
 To use this capability in your app is easy!
-For content rendered to a [Texture]( https://docs.unity3d.com/ScriptReference/Texture.html) (e.g., a photo, streamed data), simply add the_PanZoom_Texture_ script.
+For content rendered to a [texture]( https://docs.unity3d.com/ScriptReference/Texture.html) (e.g., a photo, streamed data), simply add the_PanZoom_Texture_ script.
 For a [RectTransform](https://docs.unity3d.com/ScriptReference/RectTransform.html) use _PanZoom_RectTransf_.
 Extending the [Auto Scroll](#auto-scroll) capability enables to scroll both vertically and horizontally at the same time and to magnify content right around the user's current focus point.